 Doctors have reported seeing this lining coming backwards along the fallopian tubes and into the tummy, and it has also been shown to be capable of growing into the lining of the pelvis on the inside of the tummy.

 The endometriosis cells behave in the same way as those that line the womb, so every month they grow during the menstrual cycle and bleed.
 Normally, before a period the hormone oestrogen causes the endometrium to thicken to receive a fertilised egg.
 If the egg isn't fertilised, the lining breaks down and leaves the body as a period.

 Endometriosis tissue elsewhere in the body will go through the same process of thickening and shedding, but it has no way of leaving the body.
 This leads to pain, swelling and sometimes fertility problems if the fallopian tubes or ovaries are damaged.

 Endometriosis is rare in women who have been through the menopause as this causes oestrogen to be permanently reduced.

 There is no known cure for endometriosis.
-However, the symptoms can often be managed with painkillers or hormone medication, which help prevent the condition from interfering with daily life.
+However, the symptoms are often managed with painkillers or hormone medication, which help prevent the condition from interfering with daily life.
 For natural treatments please refer to our Endometriosis treatment page.

 Endometriosis and pregnancy